Blake-Loveland/landgrid-support/_articles/using-the-api.md

 The Parcel API supports searching by location (lat/lon), parcel number (APN), or parcel street address.
 A partial owner name search is still a work in progress and described below.
 The API does not yet support querying by polygons to get all of the parcels in the polygon, or queries by other attributes.
 Have a specific need in mind you don't see covered here?
 Please reach out to our team with details.

-### General concepts
+### General Introduction

 #### Endpoint

-All requests are to the `https://landgrid.com` domain, with the paths described below per request.
+All requests are to the `https://landgrid.com/` domain, with the paths described below per request.

-### Responses
+#### Responses

-All requests return a JSON response containing an array of GeoJSON features each containing the matched Parcel Records.
+All requests return a [GeoJSON](https://geojson.org/) response containing an array of [GeoJSON](https://geojson.org/) features each containing the matched Parcel Records.
 An empty results set with no error means no Parcel Records could be matched.

 You may get multiple Parcel Records per response.
 This depends on how you search for parcels via our Parcel API.
 Address matching, parcel number, owner name matching, parcels in a radius are all example of Parcel API requests that will likely return multiple Parcel Records in each response.

-### Limits
+#### Limit Parcel Records returned
+Each Parcel API request can return one or more Parcel Records.

+#### API Request Rates

-Rates are limited to 10 simultaneous requests or approximately 180 requests per minute.
+Rates are limited to 10 simultaneous requests or approximately 5,000 requests per hour.
 Additional capacity is available; please contact our sales team at [parcels@landgrid.com](mailto:parcels@landgrid.com) for details.

 #### Authentication and tokens